 On a somewhat related not, here is a very interesting post by my old friend, philosophy prof and sci fi aficionado Kevin Hill.

 Wednesday, December 19, 2012

-There is an important distinction to be made between the abnormally hazardous and that which is normally so.
+There is an important distinction to be made between the abnormally hazardous and that which is normally hazardous.
 I think a related idea applies to weapons, and with similar reasoning.
 Some weapons cannot be used safely.
-And since your neighbors are not being compensated by, means of some economic good being made availiable to them, for the risk they are subjected to, there is no reason they should put up with it.
+And since your neighbors are not being compensated, by means of some economic good being made available to them, for the risk they are subjected to, there is no reason they should put up with it.
 That means you can't have nuclear weapons, bazookas, hand grenades, incendiary grenades, or a machine gun.

 An AR-15 is a precision instrument and not an ultra-hazardous weapon, in my sense.
 It is not a machine gun.

 This brings me to the reason I put "assault weapons" in scare quotes, above.
 True assault rifles were invented for the military during WWII (in Germany and Russia).
 The military definition is: (a) a medium range rifle that (b) has a selector that switches the weapon between fully automatic and semi-automatic.
 Select "fully" and it becomes a machine gun.